French (FRNCH)

 Repeatable.

 Author, genre, or period study in French or Francophone history, literature, or culture.
-Three credits: readings, discussions and papers in English; open to all students.
-Four credits: required for French concentration credit, supplementary readings and written course work in French.
-For enrollment in fourth credit, 6 credits in FRNCH at 3000-level.
+Readings, discussions and coursework in English.
 Meets International Perspectives Requirement.

 (Cross-listed with WGS 3700F).